artsycoder533/artsycoder533/README.md

 ## Overview

-I am a Junior Software Engineer at Township.
+I am a Software Engineer at Township and Freelance Web Developer.
 I enjoy all things front-end, but also wouldnt mind dipping my toes into the backend as well!
 I created a [YouTube channel](https://www.youtube.com/channel/UCOGjYAACGwNLzYcTpXnvZ_Q) to track my progress, as well as share demo videos of projects I am currently working on.

 I have a Bachelor of Science Degree in Psychology from Old Dominion University along with 11 years of experience in Corrections, primarily as a Counselor.
 I have always had a passion for helping others and I now use technology to provide solutions.